Summer 2020 Application Guidelines

 Deadline: December 1, 2019

-The ASIANetwork Freeman Student-Faculty Fellows program (SFF) 2019 will support approximately eight groups, totaling about forty-five student and faculty fellows.
+The 2020 ASIANetwork Freeman Student-Faculty Fellows will support approximately eight groups, totaling about forty-five student and faculty fellows.

-Applicants must be from ASIANetwork member institutions in the United States.
-The institutional membership must be current in 2017-2018 and stay current throughout the grant period that includes 2018-2019 and 2019-2020.
+Applicants must be ASIANetwork member institutions (Category I or II).
+Institutional membership must be current in 2018-2019 and stay current throughout the grant period of 2019-2021.

-The SFF 2019 program is open to all disciplines.
-All projects must follow the core theme of Engaging Asia and emphasize these five core ideas:
+The SFF program is open to all disciplines.
+All projects must follow the Engaging Asia theme and emphasize the Core Ideas.